 Mr. Burvill has served as vice-president, business development and innovation since July 2019.
 Prior to this, Mr. Burvill held the role of president, U.S. operations of STEP starting in August 2018 and senior vice-president, fracturing and cased hole wireline services from April to August 2018.
 He also served as vice-president, fracturing services from April 2015 to April 2018.
 Mr. Burvill has over 20 years of experience in the oil and gas service industry.
 Prior to joining STEP, Mr. Burvill worked at Trican for 18 years, the last eight of which he was corporate service line manager, during which time he led Trican’s global fracturing and nitrogen services exclusively.
 Prior to that he managed Trican’s Central Alberta district that deployed coiled tubing, nitrogen, cementing, fracturing and acidizing services, and downhole tools.

-Mr. Rainville has served as the vice-president, sales and engineering since June 2018.
-He joined STEP in July 2015 as vice-president, sales and marketing.
-Mr. Rainville has over 20 years’ experience in both the oilfield exploration and production, and service sector, starting first in drilling and completions before moving to service, and eventually into sales and marketing.
+Mr. Rainville has served as the vice-president, sales and engineering technology, Canada since May 2021.
+He joined STEP in July 2015 as vice-president, sales and marketing and in 2018 held the role of vice-president, sales and engineering - Canada.
+Mr. Rainville has over 25 years of experience in both the oilfield exploration and production, and service sector, starting first in drilling and completions before moving to service and eventually into sales and marketing.
 Mr. Rainville is a certified engineering technologist, having spent 13 years working at Calfrac Well Services Ltd. in technical services, as account manager and as sales manager.
-Mr. Rainville received his diploma from the Southern Alberta Institute of Technology.
+Mr. Rainville received hisDiploma, Petroleum Technology from the Southern Alberta Institute of Technology.